Rehabilitation Administrative Assistant

 Amanda Schaefer, PTA, LMP

 Amanda Schaefer earned her Associates Degree in Physical Therapy from Macomb Community College and obtained her Massage License from Ananda Massage School.
 Her career began as a “traveling therapist,” allowing her the opportunity to work her way across the U.S. in various settings such as acute cardio-pulmonary recovery, pediatric and adult neuro/physical rehabilitation and outpatient orthopedic physical therapy before settling in the Seattle area.
-She is passionate about helping others achieve greater mobility with decreased musculoskeletal pain by blending advanced John Barnes Myofascial Release techniques with functional exercise, stretching and postural awareness.
-She enjoys snowboarding, hiking and exercising with her Pet Partner Therapy Dog, Sprite.
+She is passionate about helping others achieve their goals of greater mobility and decreased musculoskeletal pain by blending advanced John Barnes Myofascial Release techniques with functional exercise, stretching and postural awareness.
+She enjoys hot yoga, snowboarding, hiking and exercising with her 4-legged friends.